anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 Steps and observations:
 * Ran the kafka-zookeeper docker setup locally.
 * Produced messages into kafka.
-* Ran a consumer locally, with bootstrap-server pointed to local kafka/
+* Ran a consumer locally, with bootstrap-server pointed to local kafka.
 * Observed that the consumer started message consumption.
 * After a while, stopped the container which was running kafka.
 * Observed DisconnectException and TimeoutException in the consumer logs but also observed that the stream thread